zidianlyu/Awesome-survey/README.md

 # Story Write Up

-This is an functional app for survey purpose built in Python Flask and jQuery.
+This is an functional app for survey purpose built in ReactJS.

 [LIVE][survey]

 - Author: Zidian Lyu
-- Time: Sep-2017
+- Time: Oct-2017

 ## The view of app